AU-Master-Thesis/thesis/sections/discussion/future-work.typ

   - How do they check the connection is still alive?
   - How do they reconnect?
 Is it any different from just disconnecting and then reconnecting, or is it necessary to have some kind of stateful protocol?
 Should be avoided
   - How do they disconnect?

+#kristoffer[Experiment with different graph representations, e.g. matrix, csr, map based etc. and test if they match theoretical performance profiles derived in the graph representation section]